R\'enyi entropies of the free Fermi gas in multi-dimensional space at high temperature: Main results on the high-temperature asymptotics

-This and the use of Parseval's identity, as in the proof of Proposition 1 in \cite{Widom1982}, enables us to find the coefficient \eqref{ad:eq} and hence \eqref{cbd:eq} in terms of the Fourier transform of $\exp(-h_\infty)$.
+This observation and the use of Parseval's identity, as in the proof of \cite[Proposition 1]{Widom1982}, enables us to determine the resulting quantities \eqref{ad:eq} and hence \eqref{cbd:eq} in terms of the Fourier transform of $\mathrm{e}^{-h_\infty} $.
 In particular, for the quadratic ``asymptotic'' Hamiltonian $h_\infty(\bxi) = |\bxi|^2/2$ (which includes the Hamiltonian of the ideal Fermi gas) we obtain the formula

 \item For $\g<2$ the function $\eta_\g^{\mathrm{eff}}$ is exactly the classical entropy function of the Maxwell--Boltzmann gas.
 This confirms our expectations stated in the Introduction.
 This conclusion does not hold for $\g\ge 2$.